oahlen/slides/nix/slides.md

 ---

 # Dev containers
-* Containerize development evironment, packages, environment variables, etc.
+* Containerize development environment, packages, environment variables, etc.
-* Every developer (preferrably) uses the exakt same packages
+* Every developer (preferably) uses the exact same packages
 * Documentation for setting up dev environment always up to date
   * Fast onboarding of new devs

 ---

 ![bg left:40% 80%](docker.svg)

 # Docker? (for image builds)
 * Security, hard to verify actual contents
 * Performance, poor use of caching
-* Bloated, works in layers, not software features
+* Bloated: works in layers, not software features
 * Requires internet access
   * No hermetic builds ... more on that later ...